SheaMeyers/story-translator-react-only/README.md

 Your app is ready to be deployed!

 ## Still TODO
-- Make languages an enum
-- Move types to it's own file
 - Move modal to it's own file
 - Ensure mobile styling works
 - Deploy to github pages